 Counselling - What You Can Expect

-I qualified as a Counsellor in 2007 and currently I work in Private Practice and as a School Counsellor and as a Adult Employee Assist Counsellor.
+I qualified as a Counsellor in 2007 and I currently work in Private Practice, as a School Counsellor and as a Adult Employee Assist Counsellor.
 I am predominately Person-Centred Trained, with qualifications in CBT, Gestalt and the use of creative methods.
 I offer face-to-face or Outdoor in Shrewsbury, Shropshire, and Electronically/Online from anywhere in the UK and Europe.
 (Please click on the links for more information)

 The theory behind the person-centred model is that over time, we move away from our real selves: whether this is from experiences, other people's conditions, or not expressing our true thoughts or feelings.
 So, through empathy and genuine warmth, I would support you or your child to become aware and begin becoming the person you want to be.

 Due to this, there is huge emphasis on the importance of the relationship.
 It is vital for you or your child to feel comfortable enough to be truly open to fully experience counselling, so it is essential you feel a connection with me, and of course, I with you.
 This is why I advocate for initial shorter meeting, so we can get a sense on whether we both feel I am the counsellor for you.

 I also use art and other creative methods such as:

 While I also make sure I am non-directive and that I help you to explore your own findings.
 Art and creativity help to identify hidden thoughts and feelings that are difficult to verbalise.
 It also helps children communicate with me when verbalising is too much.